-In a school setting, the principal is the one who provides guidance and oversight for all fundraising campaigns.
-Students, teachers, school administrators, and PTO groups respond and follow the principal’s actions, so a positive tone is essential.
-This rings especially true for school fundraising campaigns.
+The principal generally provides guidance and oversight for all fundraising campaigns in their school.
+Students, teachers, school administrators, and PTO groups respond to and follow the principal’s actions, so a positive tone is essential.
+This rings especially true for the most successful school fundraising campaigns.

 Setting the Fundraising Agenda

 This first order of business for the principal’s role is to get a handle on all fundraising activities being conducted at the school.
-Fundraising must be appropriately managed so it doesn’t drain the school’s resources and become a burden to the school community.
-Many schools have a system in place where approval from the principal is mandatory before a fundraiser can commence.
-This is a good idea.
+Fundraising must be appropriately managed so it doesn’t drain the school’s resources and burden the school community.
+Many schools have a system where principal approval is mandatory before a fundraiser can commence.
+This is generally a good idea.
 If there’s no gatekeeper controlling fundraising activities, there could be multiple groups within the school running fundraisers at the same time…and possibly even running the same type of fundraiser.
 The principal needs to rein things in.

 Rallying Support